Student awarded for work with NGO abroad

 When senior Alice Woods left Cape Town in May 2015 after studying abroad for a semester, she knew she wanted to return.
 After studying abroad again in spring 2016, she still couldn’t let go of South Africa, so she stayed for three more months.

 Woods, a geography and ecosystem science major originally from St. Louis, Missouri, worked with gender justice non-governmental organizations (NGOs) both times she studied in Cape Town.
-In February, she was recognized for her work by the Institute of Education Services (IES) as an honorable mention for the Global Citizen of the Year.
+In February, she was recognized for her work in 2016 by IES Abroad as an honorable mention for Global Citizen of the Year.

-The award, given out for the first time this year, honors three students from around the world who impacted their communities while studying abroad on one of IES’s more than 125 programs.
+The award, given out for the first time this year, honors students from around the world who impacted their communities while studying abroad on one of IES’s more than 125 programs.

 Woods dove into her work in South Africa, and her NGO, Community Media Trust, threw a project at her in response to her eagerness: write a 40-week curriculum to educate and empower young South African girls ages 12 to 17 who are at risk for HIV.
 Each lesson taught a certain skill, such as conflict resolution, breast self-examination or how to open a bank account.